camerongreen/planning-alerts/README.rst

 Run composer install of course.

-You will need to create a .env.local file with the following:
+You will need to create a .env.local file with the secret key you get after you sign up to the website:

 .. code-block:: ini